Machine Learning Helps Robot Swarms Coordinate

 Katie Bouman, Assistant Professor of Computing and Mathematical Sciences and Electrical Engineering; Rosenberg Scholar, is a recipient of a 2020 Okawa Foundation Research Grant for her work on "AI Meets Real-World Science: Optimal Sensing for Next-Generation Imaging."
 This is a prize awarded to faculty involved in the fields of computer science, information systems and/or telecommunications, and other scientific fields inspired by these approaches.
 [Past Recipients]

 June Kim Receives 2020 Henry Ford II Scholar Award

-Computing and mathematical sciences student James R. McLaughlin, advised by Professor Peter Schroeder, is a recipient of the 2019 Henry Ford II Scholar Award.
-James has a strong interest in cyber security, machine learning, and augmented reality.
-He will be working as a software engineer for Citadel (a global hedge fund) during the summer of 2019.
+Computer science mathematics student Joo Eun (June) Kim, advised by Professor Adam Wierman, is a recipient of the 2020 Henry Ford II Scholar Award.
+June is largely interested in software engineering and game programming.
+She has previously worked at NASA Jet Propulsion Laboratory as part of the Mars 2020 Lander Vision System team, and at Blizzard Entertainment as a full-stack engineer intern.
+This summer she will be working at Riot Games as a game engineer intern and is hoping to continue her professional career in the gaming industry.
 The Henry Ford II Scholar Award is funded under an endowment provided by the Ford Motor Company Fund.
 The award is made annually to engineering students with the best academic record at the end of the third year of undergraduate study.